kamilazdybal/PCAfold/README.md

 To switch verbose on, use the `-v` flag.

+All tests should be passing.
+If any of the tests is failing and you can’t sort out why, please open an issue on [GitLab](https://gitlab.multiscale.utah.edu/common/PCAfold).

 ## Plotting

 Some functions within **PCAfold** result in plot outputs.
 Global styles for the